VMinhoto/CTF-Challenges/hack_the_web/066_Matrix.md

 # Concept
 Find the message in the GIF/Video
 # Method of solve
-* If you wait a bit you can decypher the word `vector`
+* If you wait a bit you can decypher the word `vektor`